 - (2017) Scott Anderson, CEO of Zions Bank

-Pillars of the Community // This new evening networking event honors three individuals or organizations who have made a significant impact on the Arts, Cultural, and Humanities sector in Utah throughout their careers.
+Pillars of the Community // This networking event honors three individuals or organizations who have made a significant impact on the Arts, Cultural, and Humanities sector in Utah throughout their careers.
 Past Pillars are: Michael Ballam, Cynthia Buckingham, Christy Williams, Senator Jim Dabakis, Vickie Bourns, Repertory Dance Theatre, Nancy Boskoff, Ruth Lubbers, Don Hague, Stephanie Harpst, Shirley Ririe, Joan Woodbury, Greg Geilmann, Susan Sandack, and Wilson Martin.
 Special focus is given to recently retired individuals.